quisquous/cactbot/README.md

 1. Select the zone and encounter, and then click `Load Encounter`.

 If the emulator is not working, check the console log in the inspector for errors.
-Loading and processing files can be slow, so be patient.
+Loading and processing files can be slow, so please be patient.

 ![raidboss emulator screenshot](screenshots/raidboss_emulator.png)